-Her return meant Ziti Al Fresco.
-Beautiful, spicy, rich, warm and basily, (it’s a new word) Ziti Al Fresco.
-The adjectives suit her and also the ziti.
+Zoe’s return meant Ziti Al Fresco.
+Beautiful, spicy, rich, warm and full of basil.
+The adjectives certainly suit Zoe except for the basil part!
 Yes, my daughter is home.
 There is no better feeling.
 At least until my son gets home.
-And then that is the best feeling because it means we will all be together at least for a short while until one of them leaves me again.
+That is the best feeling because it means we will all be together for a short while, until one of them leaves me again.
 I don’t know if I’ll ever get used to that.
-But let’s stay in the happy zone and let’s not start thinking about them leaving before we’ve enjoyed each and every moment.
-So when Zoe is home it means pasta.
+When Zoe is home it means pasta.
 Lots and lots of pasta.
-I don’t know how she stays a size two.
+I have no clue how she stays a size two.
 I didn’t inherit that gene.

-    1 lb penne or zit cooked al dente in salted water
+1 lb penne or ziti, cooked al dente in salted water

-    1 lb hot, very good Italian sausage, not in casing (If you need to you can always add some red pepper flakes to the sauce.)
+1 lb hot or sweet, very good bulk Italian sausage (If you need to you can always add some red pepper flakes to the sauce.)

 3 cloves garlic

-    1/3c sun dried tomatoes sliced (in oil, but drained)
+1/3 c sun dried tomatoes sliced (in oil, and blotted dry)

 Salt and fresh pepper to taste

-    Now finish that bottle of wine you used to deglaze with and you will understand why you deglaze a pan with wine and why the chefs always say to never use a wine to cook with that you wouldn’t drink on its own.
-Pour a glass, take a bite and discover that magical warm feeling.
-Maybe another day I'll give you the garlic rolls.
+Now finish that bottle of wine you used to deglaze with and you will understand why you deglaze a pan with wine and why the chefs always say to never use a wine to cook with, that you wouldn’t drink on its own!

 Sauce can be kept warm on low heat.